-Central Bletchley will be an attractive, vibrant, prosperous and well-designed place providing a good quality of life for new and existing residents, workers within Bletchley as well as being seen as a destination for visitors.
+Central Bletchley will be an attractive, vibrant, prosperous and well-designed place providing a good quality of life for new and existing residents, workers and visitors.

 It will offer sustainable lifestyle options and choices fit for the 21st century that is different from, but complementary to, much of the Milton Keynes offer.